thaleseqb/js-ClassStudying/README.md

-### This document is a record of my first contatc with javascript oriented object sintax and logic :)
+### This document is a record of my first contatc with oriented object javascript sintax and logic :)
+-